Generative AI in legal research: Opportunities and risks

 We have all heard horror stories about the use of GenAI by lawyers.

-There was the lawyer in New York who cited non-existent cases provided by the well known GenAI platform, ChatGPT.
+There was a lawyer in New York who cited non-existent cases provided by the well-known GenAI platform, ChatGPT.

 Then there was the Colorado lawyer whose license was suspended after he cited fictitious caselaw that he found with ChatGPT to draft a motion.